Zero-OS/0-Core/docs/README.md

 # Zero-OS

-Zero-OS is a stateless and lightweightLinux operating system, designed for clustered deployments, to host containerized applications and virtual machines.
+Zero-OS is a stateless and lightweight Linux operating system, designed for clustered deployments, to host containerized applications and virtual machines.

 - Zero-OS is stateless by not needing any locally stored data, not even Zero-OS system files or system configuration
 - Zero-OS is lightweight by only containing the components required to securely run and manage containers and virtual machines